OkeyMeta-Ltd/okeymeta-ai-sdk/README.md

 ---

 ## ❓ FAQ
+**Q: What prompt parameter should I use for my model?**
+A: For `okeyai2.0-basic` and `okeyai2.0-mega`, always use `ask`.
+For `okeyai3.0-vanguard` and `okeyai4.0-DeepCognition`, always use `input`.
+The SDK enforces this and will throw an error if you use the wrong parameter.

+**Q: What happens if I use the wrong prompt parameter?**
+A: The SDK will throw a clear error.
+For example, using `input` with a 2.0 model will throw: `Parameter 'input' is not allowed for model 'okeyai2.0-basic'.
+Use 'ask' instead.`

 **Q: What is the difference between auth_token and APiKey?**
 A: `auth_token` is your main API access credential. `APiKey` is a context key for managing conversations—handled automatically unless you need advanced control.
 If you pass it manually, it must start with `okeymeta-`.